waldrain/waldrain.github.io/moniwonig.md

 - prepare anschluss L R1 Kaltwasser/Entleerung cold water supply connection with tap
 - prepare anschluss P R1 hot water out
 - test waterproofing of all connections before placing pump in position
+- insulate all the unused taps and connections
 - place pump in position
 - add mesh over the airvent holes
 - install the heat pump